YashAnand1/SelfNotes-November/README.md

 - Modifying Podman's Data Directory
 - Performing DO188 Guided Excercises

-Since the main objective of the first three chapters was to help the participants get a better understanding of Podman, I greatly utilised this tutorial by Tech Primers before getting started with executing the tasks.
+Since the main objective of the first three chapters was to help the participants get a better understanding of Podman, I greatly utilised Tech Primers' tutorial that has been provided below before I got started with executing the assigned tasks:

 <div align="center">